Supervisors and managers are often promoted based on their technical skills and job performance, not their leadership capabilities or potential.

 Your leadership team is one of your most valuable assets and they likely see your company the way you do.
 It’s important to get on the same page with them and focus on their development.
 The Leadership Journey will help you do just that.

 Why Leadership Teams Matter?

 Employees look to their leaders for goal-setting, guidance, and support.
 When leaders don’t have the skills or competencies to lead properly, teamwork suffers.

 High-performing leaders ensure that team members are working effectively together to achieve desired goals.
 They offer coaching, counseling, and performance feedback to help keep the team on track and performing at a high level.

 Leadership teams also need to perform consistently across departments and divisions.
 They need to understand the company’s goals and priorities, policies, practices, and procedures and take common approaches to driving team members to success.

 Effective leaders are also able to innovate and produce superior results through others.
 They’re no longer doing—they’re leading.
 That requires a strong sense of accountability and the ability to build trust among their team members.
 This is done through a number of soft skills, especially management and communication.

 How to Develop Your Leadership Team?

 Your leadership team is made up of a variety of individuals with varying levels of knowledge, skills, abilities, and backgrounds in leadership.
-In fact, in many organizations, it’s common for leaders to be promoted from within.
+In fact, in many organizations it’s common for leaders to be promoted from within.
 There can be many benefits to promoting from within both for employees and the organization.

-They may have been successful in individual contributor roles but now they must get work done through others.
+They may have been successful in an individual contributor role, but now they must get work done through others.
 That requires a combination of hard and soft skills required to achieve results.